datacarpentry/image-processing/episodes/02-image-basics.md

 and each of these pixels will be one of potentially millions of colours.
-While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colours and work our way up to that complexitywork our way up to that complexity.
+While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colours and work our way up to that complexity.

 > ## Matrices, arrays, images and pixels
 > The **matrix** is mathematical concept - numbers evenly arranged in a rectangle.
 This can be a two dimensional rectangle,